-- A. Highlight the Municipal Campus site as the civic centre of Saanich through prominent public space(s) and a greater intensity of uses. - B. Realize redevelopment of the Nigel Valley site. - C. Improve connections to the Nigel Valley, Lochside Trail and Municipal Campus. - D. Explore further enhancements to Swan Lake.
+- A. Highlight the Municipal Campus site as the civic centre of Saanich through prominent public space(s) and a greater intensity of uses. - B. Realize redevelopment of the Nigel Valley site.

+- C. Improve connections to the Nigel Valley site, Lochside Regional Trail and Municipal Campus. - D. Explore further enhancements to Swan Lake Nature Sanctuary.